 Strong performances in GP3 Series and Formula Renault 3.5

 For the season of 2010, Alexander moved to GP3 Series, driving for ART Grand Prix, one of the most consistent teams of the series.
 Again, Rossi did pretty good job.
-He won 2 out of 15 races, had other three podiums before finishing 4th overall, behind Esteban Gutierrez, Robert Wickens, and Nico Muller.
+He won two out of 15 races, had other three podiums before finishing 4th overall, behind Esteban Gutierrez, Robert Wickens, and Nico Muller.
 He also appeared in Formula Renault 3.5 Series race which was a preparation for the following year.

 Alexander Rossi, GO# Series